iamscribe/ariannamethod.lang/README.md

 > *minimize(destined - manifested)*
 > *notorch — because pytorch is for phylogeny, not ontogenesis*

-a mini programming language that also an ai. it walks through a transformer's attention field.
+a programming language that also an ai. it walks through a transformer's attention field.
 no pytorch. no replies. only geometry changes.

 you don't ask questions — you change the topology of meaning.